github/rest-api-docs-md/orgs/{org}/code-security/configurations/get.md

 - `before` (string): A cursor, as given in the [Link header](https://docs.github.com/rest/guides/using-pagination-in-the-rest-api#using-link-headers).
 If specified, the query only searches for results before this cursor.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `after` (string): A cursor, as given in the [Link header](https://docs.github.com/rest/guides/using-pagination-in-the-rest-api#using-link-headers).
 If specified, the query only searches for results after this cursor.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+Lists all code security configurations available in an organization.

+The authenticated user must be an administrator or security manager for the organization to use this endpoint.

+OAuth app tokens and personal access tokens (classic) need the `write:org` scope to use this endpoint.